aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 $ npm run test:reference
 ```

-### VE_GENERATE_OPTIONS environment variable
+### VF_GENERATE_OPTIONS environment variable
-You can specify the options by using environment variable.
+You can specify the options by using an environment variable.
-For more information, please refer to the https://github.com/0xfe/vexflow/pull/1268#issue-1086463563
+For more information, please refer to https://github.com/0xfe/vexflow/pull/1268#issue-1086463563

 ## How it Works